1. Introduction

 5. When to use?

-- Use Runnable when you want to run code in a thread and you don't need to return a result or throw a checked exception.
+Use Runnable when you want to run code in a thread without returning a result or throwing a checked exception.

 - Use Callable when you need to return a result from your task or when your task might throw a checked exception and you want to handle it.